YuniqueUnic/animated-sign-4u/README.md

 Notes:

-- Static SVG (`format=svg&static=1`) and PNG/GIF snapshots ignore these flags because they are single-frame outputs.
+- Static SVG (`format=svg&static=1`) and PNG snapshots ignore these flags because they are single-frame outputs.
-- GIF exports always loop regardless of `repeat`; the GIF encoder is configured to repeat forever for better UX in typical chat and browser viewers.
+- Animated GIF exports sample the same logical timeline (draw → hold → erase → blank) but always loop regardless of `repeat`; the GIF encoder is configured to repeat forever for better UX in typical chat and browser viewers.

 ### 4.3 Example Requests